Code-Institute-Submissions/colinflahive-MS2-TheCatharTrail/TESTING.md

 #### Contact file

-When the page renders, the information to the user displays as desired, on completion of the contact form/submission of the email the form resets to a blank template.
-Submission of a query was tested on iPhone X & iPhone 5/SE on Google Developer Tools and form submitted as expected.
+When the page renders, the information for the user displays as desired, on completion of the contact form/submission of the email the form resets to a blank template.
+Submission of a query was tested on iPhone X & iPhone 5/SE on Google Developer Tools and form submitted as expected, with a
+"Successful Delivery" alert displaying after the Submit button is clicked.

 #### Footer Section